 const registerUser = async (password) => {

-// Bcrypt automatically generates the salt and includes it in the final hash string
+// Bcrypt automatically generates the salt and attaches it to the output string

 const hashedPassword = await bcrypt.hash(password, saltRounds);